knkahuro/Whisper/README.md

 3. Run the chat application:
 4. When prompted, enter:
 - A username (e.g., "Alice" in one terminal, "Bob" in the other)
-- The MongoDB user password you created
+- Enter a common passcode between you two

 5. Start chatting:
 - Type your message and press Enter to send.
 - Messages appear instantly in the other user's terminal.

 6. To end the chat:
-- Type exit and press Enter in either terminal.
+- Type */exit* and press Enter in either terminal.
 - When both users exit, all messages are permanently deleted.

 ## Important Notes